OctopusDeploy/docs/src/pages/docs/packaging-applications/build-servers/teamcity.md

 Octopus can be used as a [NuGet package repository](/docs/packaging-applications/package-repositories/built-in-repository), or it can be configured to use an external feed (such as retrieving them from TeamCity).

 To push packages to Octopus during the OctoPack phase, enter the NuGet endpoint URL into the **Publish packages to http** field, and [an API key](/docs/octopus-rest-api/how-to-create-an-api-key) in the **Publish API Key** field.
 OctoPack will then push the packages when the solution is built.
-You'll find the URL to your repository on the **{{Library,Packages}}** tab in Octopus.
+You'll find the URL to your repository on the **Library ➜ Packages** tab in Octopus.
 Simply click the `Show examples` link to see options to upload packages including the repository URL.

 ## Consuming the TeamCity NuGet feed in Octopus {#TeamCity-ConsumeNuGetFeedInOctopusConsumingtheTeamCityNuGetfeedinOctopus}